Family Health Insurance

 So, if you want to access the private hospital system for your pregnancy and birth, you’ll need to plan well in advance.

-As parents to be, there’s a lot to absorb in a short period.
-While you’re rearranging your whole life around the new arrival, taking care of your family’s future health is a daily concern.
+As soon-to-be parents, there's a lot to learn and process in a short period of time.
+While you're busy adjusting your entire life to the new addition to your family, ensuring the well-being of your future health becomes a daily focus.

-Firstly, deciding how and where you want to give birth is a very personal decision and everyone is different.
-It’s possible you’ll think about the following things:
+First and foremost, deciding how and where you want to give birth is a personal choice that varies for everyone.
+You may find yourself thinking about the following things:

 • location of private hospitals, public hospitals, and other services like prenatal classes